HeercoGrond/Voxosonus/README.md

 If you are only interested in the provided version of the framework, see the `Framework` folder.
 This will for now only be the built version for x64 iPhones.

+## Implementation

+The below code is a simple Swift 4.2 implementation on an iOS 12.0 device as shown in the VoxosonusExampleApp added to this project.

 ```
 import UIKit
 import Voxosonus